SSH to your Drupal Forge development environment

 sudo service ssh restart

 Second, add an authorized public key to the www user.
-If you don’t have a public key on your local computer, use a tool such as ssh-keygen to create one.
+If you don’t have a public key on your own computer, use a tool such as ssh-keygen to create one.
 Then copy it to ~/.ssh/authorized_keys in your Drupal Forge development environment.
 You may have to create the ~/.ssh directory first:

 mkdir -m 700 ~/.ssh